NacirChahine/news-ai-advance/README.md

 - Personalized news feed based on topics of interest
 - Save articles to your personal collection with notes
 - **Preferred sources** - Mark sources as preferred and get prioritized content in your feed with visual indicators

+### Reporter/Author System
+- **User-Generated Content**: Registered users can be designated as reporters to create and manage their own articles
+- **Article Management**: Reporters have access to a dedicated "My Articles" page with full CRUD operations
+- **Author Attribution**: Articles display author information with clickable links to reporter profiles
+- **Flexible Authorship**: Support for both registered reporter authors and external author names
+- **Public Profiles**: Reporter profiles showcase their authored articles in a dedicated tab
+- **Access Control**: Reporters can only edit/delete their own articles
+- **Admin Management**: Admins can designate users as reporters via the Django admin interface

 ### Sources Overview